Effective Date: May 5, 2021

 Under certain conditions, more fully described on the Privacy Shield website, you may be entitled to invoke binding arbitration when other dispute resolution procedures have been exhausted.

-We may collect personal data from you directly as follows:
+We may collect the following types of personal data from you directly as follows:

-We may collect personal data from you indirectly as follows:
+We may collect the following types of personal data from you indirectly as follows:

 When we obtain your personal data from public sources, we will only use that information for the specific reason for which it was provided to us.